kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 But then... the network gets way more complex than I ever expected.
 Back when things were simpler, I could handle everything just fine.
-But BOOM - packets started getting messed up, ports got phucked. ⛓️‍💥
+But BOOM, packets started getting messed up, ports got phucked.

-Don't panic.
 I finally managed to troubleshoot everything after several hours (and yeah, I'm still kinda confused about what's actually happening under the hood).
-Hopefully, anyone reading this can solve similar issues too - *and faster than I did!!* 🐣
+Hopefully, anyone reading this can solve similar issues too, *and faster than I did!!*

 ---